getify/You-Dont-Know-JS/scope-closures/ch1.md

 The separation of a parsing/compilation phase from the subsequent execution phase is observable fact, not theory or opinion.
 While the JS specification does not require "compilation" explicitly, it requires behavior that is essentially only practical with a compile-then-execute approach.

-There are three program characteristics you can observe to prove this to yourself: syntax errors, early errors, and hoisting (covered more in Chapter 5).
+There are three program characteristics you can observe to prove this to yourself: syntax errors, early errors, and hoisting.

 #### Syntax Errors from the Start